CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 _Out-of-play Pile_ — Your cards that are removed from play after being used are placed in your out-of-play pile.

-_Marshaling Point Pile_ (_MP pile_) — When certain cards are removed from play, you gain marshalling points.
+_Marshalling Point Pile_ (_MP pile_) — When certain cards are removed from play, you gain marshalling points.
 When you defeat all of the strikes from a creature, the creature's card is placed in your MP pile.
 When you store certain resource cards (e.g., items, information cards, etc.), they are placed in your MP pile.

 #### Card Position

  Normally, during play, each of your cards is placed on the playing surface so that its top is towards your opponent and its bottom is towards you.
-During play certain cards must be "tapped" when they are used-this is a record keeping mechanism to keep track of card usage.
-To tap a card, rotate it 90° so that it is turned sideways-to untap a card, rotate it back 90° to its normal position.
+During play certain cards must be "tapped" when they are used&mdash;this is a record keeping mechanism to keep track of card usage.
+To tap a card, rotate it 90° so that it is turned sideways&mdash;to untap a card, rotate it back 90° to its normal position.

  When one of your characters is wounded, his card is placed with its top towards you.
 All restrictions to tapped characters also apply to wounded characters.